Danimannnm/Danimannnm/README.md

   <img src="assets/pixel-sprite.svg" width="42" />
 </div>

-I build practical AI systems with a focus on computer vision and 3D point clouds.
+I build **applied AI and machine learning systems** — from raw data and feature engineering to trained models, evaluation, and deployment-ready prototypes.

-My work usually starts with messy datasets and ends with trained models, evaluated results, and usable demos.
+My experience spans **computer vision, forecasting, data analysis, and full ML pipelines**, with a strong emphasis on writing code that is **measurable, debuggable, and useful beyond notebooks**.

-I care about clean data pipelines, honest evaluation, and making model behavior visible through tooling and dashboards.
+I care about clean data flows, correct experimental design, and turning models into tools people can actually interact with.

 <div align="center">
   <img src="assets/neon-line.svg" width="100%" />